Iranians desperate as dark economic clouds gather

 THOUGHTS OF LEAVING

-Instead of thinking about the forthcoming elections, many Iranians are preoccupied with finding ways to minimise their suffering and maximise their resources.
+Instead of thinking about the forthcoming elections, many Iranians are preoccupied with finding ways to minimize their suffering and maximize their resources.
 For the young, educated middle classes that means finding a way out of Iran.

 Reza's goal is to reach France.
 "I don't want to have a child here," said the 30-year-old accountant as he stood in line at the French embassy in Tehran.
 "Any minute I can become jobless.
 There is no hope for me and my wife here.